jacobcho0103/Carbon-Modeling-for-Power-Grid-Lib/README.md

 - **Julia (PowerModels.jl):** Designed for power system optimization, capable of solving complex optimization problems efficiently.

 By utilizing **fuel type assignments and carbon constraints**, this implementation enables more environmentally conscious power system planning and operations.

-## Future Enhancements
-- Implement more **carbon-aware constraints**, including dynamic carbon pricing.
-- Extend support to **multi-period OPF** for evaluating time-dependent emissions.
-- Compare **different solver performances** for optimization-based approaches.
-- Incorporate **renewable energy sources** and their emission impact.

-For any issues or contributions, feel free to submit a **pull request** or open an **issue** in the repository!